-The annual event typically takes place in New York City, but due to COVID restrictions, we instead hosted an intimate gathering in Washington, D.C. and broadcasted remarks live from the National Press Club.
+Supporters and friends gathered in person and joined online for the 27th Annual TFAS Journalism Awards Dinner on November 18.
+The annual event typically takes place in New York City, but due to travel restrictions, we instead hosted an intimate gathering in Washington, D.C., and broadcast remarks live from the National Press Club.

-During the ceremony, TFAS also introduced the six journalists who were awarded the 2020-21 Robert Novak Journalism Fellowships, including the very first recipient of the John Farley Memorial Alumni Fund Fellowship.
-John Farley was director of the Novak Fellowship program for many years and was responsible for transitioning the program from the Phillips Foundation to TFAS in 2013.
+During the ceremony, TFAS also introduced the six new Robert Novak Journalism Fellows, including the very first recipient of the John Farley Memorial Alumni Fund Fellowship.
+John Farley directed the Novak Fellowship program for many years and transitioned the program from the Phillips Foundation to TFAS in 2013.
 Upon his passing earlier this year, TFAS and the Farley family established the memorial fellowship in his honor.

 The six new Novak Fellows exemplify the honorable qualities we have come to expect from TFAS Fellows.
 You can read all about these incredible individuals here.